-A universally flattering look is this long layered cut with bold face framing.
+A universally flattering look is this long layered cut with bold face-framing pieces.
 "This is styled by blow-drying the hair in small sections very smooth," notes Maine.
 "I would follow the blow dry with a flat iron to make sure all of the curl is removed and then follow with a curing iron."

 You can't go wrong with a blonde pixie cut, especially if you're oval-faced like Kristen Stewart.
 Layers are a must with a cut like this—they add much-needed texture especially if your hair is on the finer side.

 The key to short bobs?
 Lots of volume.
 Jazmyn Simon nails her asymmetrical bob by chopping in layers that thin out at the bottom.
 To lift the hair, apply a volume-enhancing mousse and let it air-dry.

 One thing Vivica Fox taught us with this look?
 Don't be bashful with going dark at the roots.
 We're loving her perfectly-curled shoulder-length 'do, which looks like the work of a blow-dryer and a large round brush—try the four and a quarter-inch Ceramic + Ion Thermal Hairbrush ($25) from Olivia Garden.

 We're all about Sandra Bullock's rockstar vibes—her long layers don't have any excess weight, which lends itself to this beautiful shaggy style.
 "This is a style nearly any face shape can pull off but it's best for medium to thick densities," says Maine.
 "In order to get this full look, I’d recommend alternating directions wrapping around a wand and slightly pulling each strand to loosen the wave."